webrtc-rs/apprtc/README.md

 grace, fallback POST/DELETE signaling, HTML templates, static web assets, ICE configuration, and HTTP/HTTPS plus WS/WSS serving.

-The current executable supports P2P V1.
-The repository also contains the Sans-I/O SFU implementation and the architecture for P2P/SFU call modes, but V2 mode transitions and SFU worker integration are not yet enabled in the `apprtc` binary.
+The current binaries support P2P V1.
+The repository also contains the Sans-I/O SFU implementation and the architecture for P2P/SFU call modes, but V2 mode transitions and SFU worker integration are not yet enabled.

 The Rust implementation replaces the previous unified Go Collider.
 The legacy implementation is retained only on the repository's `go` branch.